alberand/Blog/content/hc-05_connect_to_linux.md

 This application can be used on most of the Arduinos starting from Arduino Nano.
 You can download it from the [Github][3].
-I used [platformio][2] as a development environment so if you familiar with it you know what to do (look into `platformio.ini`).
-If not you can use classical Arduino IDE.
-To do so you need
+I used [platformio][2] as a development environment so if you are familiar with it you know what to do (look into `platformio.ini`).
+If not, you can use classical Arduino IDE.
+To do so, you need
 to:

 1. Copy content of `src/main.cpp` into Arduino IDE